 The markets for our products are competitive, and we compete with manufacturers of traditional Li-ion and other battery storage systems.
-Factors affecting customers to make decision when choosing from different battery storage systems in the market include:
+Factors affecting customers when choosing from different battery storage systems in the market include:

 - product performance and features;

 - safety and sustainability;

 - total lifetime cost of ownership;

 - total product lifespan;

 - power and energy efficiency;

 - duration of the batteries storage;

 - customer service and support; and

-- U.S. based manufacturing and sourced materials.
+- U.S.-based manufacturing and sourced materials.

-Our Znyth® system competes with products from traditional Li-ion battery manufacturers and solution providers such as Samsung Electronics Co., Ltd, LG Chem, Ltd., Sungrow and Contemporary Amperex Technology
+Our Znyth[TM] system competes with products from traditional Li-ion battery manufacturers and solution providers such as Samsung Electronics Co., Ltd, LG Chem, Ltd., Tesla, BYD, Sungrow, and Contemporary Amperex Technology Co.

-Co.
 Limited.
-We believe that our Znyth® battery based system offers significant technology, safety and cost advantages that reflect a competitive differentiation over lithium energy storage technologies.
+Our longer duration competitors include ESS Inc. and Lockheed Martin.
+We believe that our Znyth[TM] battery system offers significant technology, safety and cost advantages that reflect a competitive differentiation over lithium energy storage technologies.